gkusnir/photoserver/README.md

 ### Build Management System
 I chose [Jenkins](https://www.jenkins.io/) as automation server based on some tips from Dave Farley's book.
 For now I installed it on my local machine to have access to other parts of CD pipeline.

+Later I worked on automating the test environment setup as described in the article [How To Automate Jenkins Setup with Docker and Jenkins Configuration as Code](https://www.digitalocean.com/community/tutorials/how-to-automate-jenkins-setup-with-docker-and-jenkins-configuration-as-code).
+Unfortunately the docker build command did not work for some permission issues.

+The solution was to set up a docker in docker ([Docker in Docker](https://itnext.io/docker-in-docker-521958d34efd)).
+After starting docker in docker with `docker run -ti -v /var/run/docker.sock:/var/run/docker.sock docker` the above build command worked.

+To run the just created jenkins:jcasc docker image use os not the docker-in-docker: `docker run --name jenkins --rm -p 8080:8080 jenkins:jcasc`

 ## GitLab
 I tried to run gitlab in docker to try it out.
 After trying I decided not to use it and go with public or private github repositories with jenkins as automation, puppeteer as ui testing and other testing as needed all integrated in a customized docker image.